oskardudycz/event-driven.io/content/posts/2025-01-10--mongodb_event_store/index.en.md

 Plus, it allows us to implement event stores on top of _a bit more exotic_ storage like MongoDB, DynamoDB, CosmosDB or Blob Storage.

-**Here, I'll add a reminder: We'll be using the canonical definition of event sourcing.** So we'll expect to use our event store as a regular database, not as a way to just keep the messages logged or publish it further.
-There's a skewed perspective conflating Event Sourcing with Event Streaming.
-Event Sourcing is about making decisions, capturing their outcomes (so events) and using them to make further decisions (so events are the state).
-Event Streaming is about moving information from one place to another and integrating multiple components.
-Event stores may have similar capabilities as Event Streaming solutions, but the focus is different:
-- event stores on consistency, durability and quality of data,
-- event streaming solutions (like Kafka) are focused on delivery, throughput and integration.

-Read more about that in [Event Streaming is not Event Sourcing!](/en/event_streaming_is_not_event_sourcing/).

 Ok, enough intro!
 Let's discuss how to do it using the MongoDB example!

 ## Basic Event Stream Definition